 If the applicant, their partner or both have spent the majority of the period overseas, there may be reason to doubt that the couple intend to live together permanently in the UK.

-This does not categorically prevent an applicant who has spent lots of time abroad — even the majority of their time — from qualifying for an extension or ILR.
+This does not categorically prevent someone who has spent lots of time abroad — even the majority of their time — from qualifying for an extension or ILR.

 The policy goes on to explain that “each case must be judged on its merits, taking into account reasons for travel, length of absence and whether the applicant and partner travelled and lived together during the time spent outside the UK”.